bijancn/CarND-Advanced-Lane-Lines/writeup_template.md

 the code are in the [README](README.md) and some random thoughts during developments in the [lab journal](lab_jounral.md).

-### Camera Calibration: camera matrix and distortion coefficients
+### Camera calibration: camera matrix and distortion coefficients

 The calibration can be found in `calibration.py`.